Are you making a real web application? Or just a Chrome application?

 Seriously: Who uses IE and why would we care?

 Lots of people.
-And their lives are probably miserable enough without you making it worse ;–)
+And their lives are probably miserable enough already at this stage without anyone making it worse ;–)

 OK, but I don't have those other browsers installed, can you describe to me what I would see?